henrysxie/intro_python/exercises/4_lemonade_accounting.md

 Prompt the user for how many lemonades he/she sold and over how many hours.
 Use code to print out how much profit the user made, as well as the user's average hourly income.

+You can use e.g. `name = input("What is your name?")` to capture dynamic input form the command line user.

 Assume the following:
 - It takes 4 lemons to make a lemonade
 - Each lemon costs 50 cents